 To find a solar company that works with your budget, ask for free, detailed quotes from at least three providers.
 The quotes should list all costs as well as all solar equipment included.
 Comparing several quotes helps you identify the best value.

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship guarantee covers installation issues, such as cracks in the panels, poor wiring, or poor alignment.
 A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Comprehensive guarantees show that a solar company believes in its work.

-Going solar can help decrease your electric bills over time.
-When evaluating the total price and value of solar panels, make sure to consider these factors.
+Solar energy can help lower your electric bills over time.
+When weighing the total price and value of solar panels, make sure to consider these factors.

 Incentive Amount: